About Us

 How it all began

-Being the only business of color or the only Indigenous vendor at events sparked an idea in the mind of Lluvia Merello (Business Owner of Indigenous Come Up).
-To create another inclusive space where businesses of color and Indigenous origin will feel at home, and to create a space that supports creativety and culture.
+Being the only business from a underserved community or the only Indigenous vendor at events sparked an idea in the mind of Lluvia Merello (Business owner of Indigenous Come Up).
+To create a more welcoming space where artists and entrepreneurs will feel at home, to create a space that supports creativity and culture.

 Determined to create such a space, Merello founded the Portland Indigenous Marketplace in 2018.